Star Wars Episode 9: Title, trailer get big reveal at Celebration Chicago

 Why I loved Oberyn Martell, the true hero of Game of Thrones: Pedro Pascal's charming Dornish prince was the show's best character, and one of its paragons of justice.

-Discuss: Star Wars Episode 9: The Rise of Skywalker -- release date, cast, director and theories
+Discuss: Star Wars Episode 9: The Rise of Skywalker -- Release date, plot, cast and rumors

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.